Locations and Phone Numbers

-To clear a traffic warrant or release a DMV hold, you can pay by cash, money order, personal check, cashier's check or credit card.
-To pay this amount by credit card, call (805) 289-8545 (available 24 hours a day), or pay at any court location or DMV office.
+To clear a DMV hold, you can pay by mail, debit/credit card by visiting our Traffic Payment page, by calling (805) 289-8545 (available 24 hours a day) or in person at any court location or DMV office during regular business hours.

 If you live in Oxnard or Port Hueneme, a court clerk is located at the Oxnard Department of Motor Vehicles, 4050 Saviers Road, Oxnard, CA. [click for directions] You may pay, release the hold, and obtain your driver's license at that one location.
 The clerk is available between the hours of 9:00 a.m. to 12:30 p.m. and 1:30 p.m. to 4:00 p.m.
 Monday through Friday (except holidays).